konsumer/arc-example/README.md

 post /graphql
 ```

+`get /graphql` is for the playground, and `post /graphql` is the query-endpoint.

 Have a look in [http dir](src/http) for how I did this.
 You can modify your [.arc](.arc) and run `npx @architect/architect init` to generate nice stub files for everything that's defined.

 You could skip right to this step and just define [all your api functions](src/api.js) directly in your GraphQL resolvers, but I am keeping it separate here, so it's easier to follow, and can be dropped into a non-graphql project.
 I also like putting it in another file for separating concerns and making it all more unit-testable.